-Grade Assessment Purpose/Description Year 1 (JK) Year 2 (SK) (Oct and March) Kindergarten Assessment Tool (KAT) To provide a "snapshot" of a student's emotional, social and self-regulation development.
-To provide educators with data to inform instruction Year 1 (JK) Year 2 (SK) (Nov) The Kindergarten Communication of Learning: Initial Observation To provide an overview of initial observations of the student's learning and early evidence of growth and learning To provide educators with data to inform program planning
+Grade Assessment Purpose/Description Year 1 (JK) Year 2 (SK) (Nov) The Kindergarten Communication of Learning: Initial To provide an overview of initial observations of the student's learning and early evidence of growth and learning Observation To provide educators with data to inform program planning Year 1 (KDG) Year 2 (KDG) The Kindergarten Communication of To provide reflections on the student's learning connected to the four program frames: Belonging and (Feb & June) Learning Contributing, Self-Regulation and Well Being, Demonstrating Literacy and Mathematics Behaviors, and Problem Solving and Innovating.

-Year 1 (KDG) Year 2 (KDG) (Feb & June) The Kindergarten Communication of Learning To provide reflections on the student's learning connected to the four program frames: Belonging and Contributing, Self-Regulation and Well Being, Demonstrating Literacy and Mathematics Behaviors, and Problem Solving and Innovating.
-Year 1 (KDG) Year 2 (KDG) Ongoing pedagogical documentation will be collected to identify developmental levels in all areas of learning To provide evidence of learning that will be shared with parents/guardians throughout the year To provide educators with data to inform intentional and purposeful programming Gr 1- 3 Achievement Data - report card data and ongoing classroom assessments based on curriculum To assess ongoing student progress and identify areas in need of remediation planned, intentional instruction used to support areas of student need e.g.: use gradual release of responsibility (modeled, shared, guided, independent) and tiered approach K - Gr 8 Phonological Awareness Inventory Phonological awareness screening tool Kilpatrick/PAST Wilson/WADE SK (some) Gr 1-3 SK -Phonological Awareness Inventory, Some - Tier 3 - Grade 1 - 3 (PAST) Phonological Awareness Screening Test To determine student ability to break words into phonemes and manipulate sounds (phonological awareness).
-K - Gr 1 Use of Mesmer's assessment Phonemic awareness Jk - Gr 2 Wheel of Emergent Reading Behaviours Measures mastery of reading behaviours and highlights next steps.
-Gr 1 - 5 DreamBox (math) Provides information re: conceptual understanding of number sense and numeration Gr 1 - 8 Leaps and Bounds Resource used for supporting students who are struggling in mathematics and assists teachers in providing precise, targeted remediation.
-Gr 1 - 6 PRIME Provides information re: conceptual understanding of number sense and numeration.
-Gr 3 EQAO To assess numeracy and literacy skills
+Year 1 (KDG) Year 2 (KDG) Ongoing pedagogical documentation will be collected on the four frames of learning To provide evidence of learning that will be shared with parents/guardians throughout the year To provide educators with data to inform intentional and purposeful programming Gr 1- 3 Achievement Data - report card data and ongoing classroom assessments based on curriculum To assess ongoing student progress and identify areas of strength and need planned, intentional instruction used to support areas of student need e.g.: use gradual release of responsibility (modeled, shared, guided, independent) and tiered approach K - Gr 8 (some Tier 3) Phonological Awareness Inventory Kilpatrick/PAST Wilson/WADE Phonological awareness screening tool KDG Year 2 - Gr 2 Acadience Phonological and Phonemic Awareness Screening Tool, To determine student ability to break words into phonemes and manipulate sounds (phonological awareness).
+Gr 3-8 PM Benchmarks / BAS Assesses decoding, encoding, phonics, reading behaviours, comprehension, fluency, and written composition KDG - Gr 2 Wheel of Emergent Reading Behaviours Supports observation and assessment of all areas of comprehensive literacy development at the emergent stage including concepts of print, oral communication and vocabulary, and reading comprehension Highlights student development of literacy skills and informs next steps in instruction Gr 1 - 8 DreamBox (math) Provides information re: conceptual understanding of all math strands Gr 1 - 10 KnowledgeHook Digital Math Program - provides information of conceptual understanding covering all strands of the math curriculum Gr 1 - 9 MathUP Classroom Online teacher resource aligned to the curriculum, including assessments and program considerations Gr 1 - 8 Leaps and Bounds Resource used for supporting students who are struggling in mathematics and assists teachers in providing precise, targeted intervention.